-I had been looking forward to visiting Copenhagen for a long time because it’s the main piece of my heritage I know of and was excited that we were able to schedule 8 days in the area so we could really settle in and explore.
+I had been looking forward to visiting Denmark for a long time because it’s the main portion of my heritage I know of and was excited that we were able to schedule 8 days in the area so we could really settle in and explore.
 My ancestors came from the northwest of Denmark, so quite far from Copenhagen, but it was still really interesting for me to get to spend some time in the country.

 While we were amazed at the high prices for everything (driven by a 25% VAT and a high minimum wage, but offset by amazing social services for residents) we ended up having a really good time and actually under spending our budget because it was so nice to just be outdoors.
 We really lucked out with the weather, with every day except our departure being beautiful and warm–seven summer days in a city that averages only 6 of them a year (but has had 30+ this year)!